amlel-el-mahrouss/amlel-el-mahrouss/README.md

 - 🔭 I’m currently working on Ne.app. @ne-app, @ne-foss, @ne-foss.
 We make libraries and systems software, check it out!.
 - 📫 How to reach me: amlalelmahrouss@icloud.com
 - 😄 Pronouns: he/him
+- 💵 Sponsor me on GitHub!
+It helps me going on with my work :-)